anusha1207/TARCC-Alzheimers/README.md

 ![Pipeline](https://user-images.githubusercontent.com/97485268/198148374-fc9760c7-bf3f-4b82-8a7c-b83b73d82556.png)

 ### PREPROCESSING <br />
-There are two tangents to the project, as follows. <br />
 The data pertaining to blood and protein bio-markers along with mental and physical attributes is subsetted to perform a line of analysis which helps us gauge the most important features.
 Upon doing this, the resulting data-set consisted of 563 patients with a total of 217 features.
 After preprocessing, the patient database is divided broadly into two classes based on the diagnosis, whether they have AD or not.
 <br />